jettandres/jettandres.github.io-backup/resources/index.md

 permalink: /resources/
 ---

-Every now and then whenever I stumble upon amazing tutorials, blogs, posts, and videos, I will be featuring the amazing teachers here as a means of thanking them for sharing their knowledge throughout the world.
+Every now and then whenever I stumble upon helpful tutorials, blogs, posts, and videos, I will be featuring the amazing teachers here as a means of thanking them for sharing their knowledge throughout the world.
 Feel free to bookmark this page.